DmitrySidorukITRex/Top-Movies/README.md

 ## Top movies and directors platform

 This is a fullstack project with [Next.js](https://nextjs.org/) on FE side, [Node.js](https://nodejs.org/) on BE side and [MongoDB](https://www.mongodb.com/) as a database.
 The connection between the sides is provided by [Apollo GraphQL](https://github.com/apollographql) and [Express GraphQL](https://github.com/graphql/express-graphql).
 [Styled Components](https://github.com/styled-components/styled-components) uses for styling.
+The Project is running on [Heroku](https://topofmovies.herokuapp.com/)

 A Platform that shows top movies and directors.
 Includes a directors page with information about the best directors and a movie page with information about the best movies of these directors.